DKorchuganov/classicaplus-hugo/README.md

 ### Composers

-All composers used in event's programs should be described in data files in `data/composers` folder.
+Any composer which compositioned are used in event programs should be described in a data file in `data/composers` folder.
 There are no content files for composers at the moment, but they might be added in the future.

 #### Composer data file